kzankpe/kzankpe/README.md

 ## What am I working on?

-I am currently developpint a website using Django Framework.
+I am currently developping a website using Django Framework.

 ## What am I currently learning?